Mehedi-Bin-Hafiz/Shrimp-Species-Detection-By-Deep-Learning/Readme.md

-# Bangladeshi Shrimp Species Detection Using Deep Learning
+# A Deep Learning Approach to Recognize Bangladeshi Shrimp Species

 A deep learning-powered computer vision system to accurately identify and classify four major Bangladeshi shrimp species using Convolutional Neural Networks (CNN).